afonsozhan/Lifeline/README.md

 # Lifeline - HackGT8 Project
 Emergency services app to facilitate contacting the ambulance or getting help from other parties in case of serious accident/emergency.
+Don´t waste your time when your life is on the line.

 ### Members:
 * Afonso Zhan